Graduate Level Biblical Hebrew Program

-Develop an understanding of how textual criticism, comparative philology and literary theory apply to the analysis of biblical texts.
+Develop an understanding of how textual criticism, comparative philology and the use of the Septuagint apply to the analysis of biblical texts.

 Learn the basics of Aramaic grammar and translate the Aramaic sections of Scripture as well as selections from ancient inscriptions, Elephantine papyri and Targums.